Trails & Maps

 DIFFICULT, steep climb, 0.83 km

 The Grey Canal trail descends 830 meters further west from the Glenhayes Rd parking lot down to Baker Hogg Rd.
-Enter the trail through the metal horse gate at the south-west end of the Glenhayes Rd parking lot.
 Directions

 Access: Rugg Road (south trailhead): On L & A Road continue straight (north) past Cools Road; turn right onto Rugg Road; turn right into the well-marked parking lot.
 Directions